domino-joyce/finch-practical/finch-instructions.md

 Everything on the right hand side of the **<-** gets sent to a thing called mydata once you execute this command.

 NOTE.
 Because R works with codes, it is paramount that you do type the codes exactly as indicated.
 The vast majority of errors are due to typos, missing code elements, brackets or speech marks that are not open or closed, etc. R is also case sensitive.
 If you get an error message, do check these sources of error first.
+RStudio will help you by highlighting problems in the script with a little red cross.

 Save your script.